ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 How much does Pepperstone cost?

 Your trading costs at Pepperstone will mainly depend on what you trade and which type of account you set up.
-Using the EUR/USD as an example, after factoring in the per-trade commission of 0.7 pips, the effective spreads on the ECN Razor account were similar to the Standard account at 0.93 pips (using September 2021 data).
+Using the EUR/USD as an example, after factoring in the per-trade commission of 0.7 pips, the effective spreads on the the all-in cost of the commission-based Razor account were 0.80 pips compared to the Standard account with average spreads of 1.1 pips (using July 2024 data).

 However, if you are an active trader, there are liquidity rebates available if you surpass certain monthly trading volume thresholds, which can further reduce your trading costs at Pepperstone.